abhianand1/bdt/prg1/ReadMe.md

-# BigData
-# Hadoop MapReduce Record Count
+# 1. Hadoop MapReduce Record Count

 This repository demonstrates how to compile and run a Hadoop MapReduce job to count records in a CSV file.